Tuesday, July 28, 2009

 1 cup fruit juice (optional)

-Heat the skillet with the oil over high heat and in the meantime butterfly the tenderloin piece in half.
-Lay the meat on the skillet and sprinkle
+Heat the skillet with the oil over high heat.
+Butterfly the tenderloin piece in half.
+Lay the meat on the skillet and sprinkle with salt and pepper and brush with mustard, then turn meat and season the other side the same way.

 Second Helping: Salsita Salad